 A picturesque Ranch School campus and its surrounding acreage was the site chosen for a secret project during WW II.
 It is in a “Secret City”, 33 miles n.w. of Santa Fe along the perimeter of todays Los Alamos National Laboratory, but back then it was wilderness.

-December of 1942, as related in vol 2 of A Toast For You and Me, America’s Participation, Sacrifice and Victory, Prof. Enrico Fermi produced the first chain reaction that can create a huge explosion.
-A critical mass of uranium or plutonium would produce the chain reaction that if controlled would produce energy but if uncontrolled creates the very prowerful explosion.
-Gen Groves chose J. Robert Oppenheimer, the nation’s leading theoretical physicist to lead the project.
+December of 1942, as related in vol 2 of A Toast For You and Me, America’s Participation, Sacrifice and Victory, Prof. Enrico Fermi produced the first chain reaction that was able to create a huge explosion.
+The critical mass of uranium or plutonium produced the chain reaction that if controlled would produce energy but if uncontrolled created the very powerful explosion.
+Gen. Groves chose J. Robert Oppenheimer, the nation’s leading theoretical physicist to lead the project.
 In the early part of the war, Gen. Groves and physicist Robert Oppenheimer decided the research and development of the atomic bomb needed to be consolidated in a single laboratory where upon scientists could work together in secret.
 Oppenheimer suggested the geographical area of present day township Los Alamos.
 Below, in color is the small lake called Ashley Pond as it appears today.
 In blue tone is the Los Alamos Tech area c.
 1944.

 The pond near the Los Alamos Historical Museum.